 Proactive policing in modern times utilizes algorithm-driven strategies to identify high-risk areas and individuals.
 These algorithms help in the effective allocation of police resources and have the potential to preempt criminal activities.

-Community-oriented policing has also been used to foster better relations between the police and the communities they serve.
-This strategy involves police engaging directly with community members to address safety concerns, which has been shown to improve public trust and cooperation according to Journalists Resource.
+Journalists Resource notes in their article that community-oriented policing has also been used to foster better relations between the police and the communities they serve.
+This strategy involves police engaging directly with community members to address safety concerns, which has been shown to improve public trust and cooperation.

 The Crime Gun Intelligence Center (CGIC) in Kansas City focuses on timely entry, correlation, and tracing of crime guns.
 Collaboration between local and federal law enforcement and prosecution of offenders form key components of this strategy.